aksfintechwork-rgb/Infinity_App/replit.md

-# SUPREMO TRADERS LLP Team Communication Platform
+# Infinity Solutions Team Communication Platform

 ## Overview
-This project is an internal, real-time communication platform for SUPREMO TRADERS LLP, designed to enhance collaboration and productivity.
+This project is an internal, real-time communication platform for Infinity Solutions, designed to enhance collaboration and productivity.
 It provides core communication features like direct messaging, group chats, and file sharing, alongside advanced tools such as a meeting calendar with AI summarization, robust video conferencing, comprehensive task management, and a project tracking dashboard.

 ## ⚠️ CRITICAL: Data Preservation Policy
 **This platform is in PRODUCTION with active users and data.
 ALL future updates MUST preserve existing data and functionality.**